Neto6391/adonis-roleplay/README.md

 -   Mysql
 -   Insomnia(or Postman or whatever client to test routes in API)
 -   Create Mail Trap project, and copies config variables to .env test for test send mail unit tests
+-   Import in insomnia Insomnia_2024-01-08.json the collections for test routes